Desert Elephants and Stunning Scenery

 Whilst none of the operators who offer these trips can guarantee success, sightings are normally pretty common.
 The guides monitor where the elephants and rhinos were last seen, and the direction they were heading in.

-The desert elephants of Namibia are one group of only 2 known populations of desert-dwelling elephants in the world.
+The desert elephants of Namibia are one group of only two known populations of desert-dwelling elephants in the world.
 The other group are in Mali, and both are an awesome illustration of how adaptable animals can be.

 Whilst genetically no different from their cousins who live in wetter lands with a greater abundance of food, these remarkable creatures have adapted their behaviour to the harsh conditions of the desert.
 They eat less, drink less, and walk up to 70 km per day to feed and find water.
 Although surface water is extremely scarce, the elephants appear to have a marvellous knack for remembering where the nearest water supply is - and not necessarily a natural waterhole - they are not adverse to knocking over a farmer's water tank!